Improve Email Deliverability: Insights and Best Practices That Really Work

 4. Minimize complaints.

 Even if you send to a confirmed opt-in list, complaints may happen.
 People may forget about their subscription, or may not find the unsubscribe link, or may think the content is irrelevant.
-To reduce spam complaints to minimum, take these steps:
+To reduce spam complaints to a minimum, take these steps:

-- Process unsubscribes requests on time.
+• Honor unsubscribes requests on time.

-- Add text reminding subscribers where they opted-in to receive your emails.
+• Add text reminding subscribers where they opted in to receive your emails.

 5. Set up feedback loops.

 FBLs are notifications from ISPs about complaints on your emails from their recipients.
-Whenever someone marks your message as spam or files a spam complaint – you receive feedback about it.
+Whenever someone marks your message as spam or files a spam complaint, you receive feedback about it.
 Feedback loops are a great tool to learn what receivers might not like about your messages and improve your practices.

 6. Use subdomains to separate email campaigns.

-Separating your marketing emails from transactional is very important.
+Separating your marketing emails from transactional messages is very important.
 Marketing emails usually have lower open rates that affect domain reputation.
 If you send both types of emails from one domain, it will cause trouble for your transactional email delivery.
-Also, by establishing subdomains you protect the main domain of your brand.
+Also, by establishing subdomains, you protect the main domain of your brand.

 7. Set up a good sending infrastructure.